elasticio/elasticio.github.io/content/_components/slack/index.md

 #### Configuration Fields

-There is no Configuration Fields
+There is no Configuration Fields.

 #### Input Metadata